schnauzers/devcontainer/README.md

 # devcontainer
-build a container for development, mainly vim configuration.
+build a container for development environment, mainly for vim.